fontlos/buaa-cli/README.md

 # Query one day's schedule, format: YYYYMMDD
 buaa class query <date>

-# Query the courses for this term and save to local file by term ID
+# Query the courses for this term
-# You can also use this command to update the local file
-# This will output a table with the course ID
 # eg. '202420251' means the first term of 2024-2025
 buaa class query <term ID>

-# If don't add parameters, then read the list of courses from local file
-buaa class query
-# You can get all the schedules of the course through the course ID
+# Query schedules of one course.
+ID len is 5
-# This will output a table with the schedule ID
 buaa class query <course ID>
-# These two IDs are distinguished by the length of the ID, term ID is usually 9 digits and course ID is usually 5 digits

 # Check in directly by schedule ID
-# It is even possible to check in for the previous schedule
+# It is even possible to check in for the past or future schedule
 buaa class checkin <schedule ID>
 ```